Pollution Prevention and Reduction

 TVA is reducing NOx emissions by installing pollution-control equipment on units where the greatest environmental and public-health benefits can be realized.
 Its first selective catalytic reduction (SCR) system, for example, began operation at Kentuckys Paradise Fossil Plant in 2000.
 The system was the first of 21 SCRs installed in TVA’s coal plants.
 Also, TVA has installed SCRs on its five natural gas fired combined cycle plants.

 The SCR technology controls NOx emissions by transforming them into harmless nitrogen and water vapor.
-Once in place, the 26 systems, along with existing boiler-optimization controls and the operation of low-NOx burners, will reduce TVAs NOx emissions by 70 to 75 percent during the ozone season, which lasts from May to September.
-Reductions of this magnitude should help bring ozone production down.
+The 35 systems, along with existing boiler-optimization controls, the operation of 4 SNCR systems, and the operation of low-NOx burners, reduce TVA's NOx emissions by 70 to 75 percent.
+TVA has reduced its overall NOx emissions by 90 percent since 1995.
+Reductions of this magnitude help reduce ozone levels.